bilelmoussaoui/Hardcode-Tray/README.md

        4. `imagemagick`
        5. `svgexport`

-  You can build [the patched version of sni-qt](https://github.com/bil-elmoussaoui/Hardcode-Tray/wiki/How-to-build-Sni-qt) from source code if you are using another distro (like Fedora).<br />
+  You can build [the patched version of sni-qt](https://github.com/bil-elmoussaoui/Hardcode-Tray/wiki/How-to-build-Sni-qt) from source code if you are using a different distribution (like Fedora).<br />
   The `sni-qt:i386` is used for 32 bits applications as Skype.<br />
   Teamviewer is also using the `sni-qt` package.
 However, it is shipping its own version.
 Therefore this script also overwrites the version shipped by TeamViewer with the patched one.
   4. Open Hardcode-Tray using this command<br/>